 One of the many great things about Paia is that once you do get into town and out of your car you will find that most everything is a short walk from anywhere else in town.

-First, it helps us, tourists and artists if you list yourselves here.
+I'm sure that, to a point obviously, it helps us, tourists and locals alike if you list yourselves here.
 It costs you nothing more than a minute to send me an email with some details.
 Simple details like artist or shop name, location and phone number if that is appropriate.
 Takes two minutes maximum really.
 So help us all... contact me here.

 Promote your business:

 It is also possible to influence how your listing is displayed and to highlight it among the others.
 Please read this page for further listing and advertising details, then contact us by email at Info@MauiBnBGuide.com.